Desertion: Russian Civil War

 In 1919, 616 "hardcore" deserters of the total 837,000 draft dodgers and deserters were executed following People's Commissar Leon Trotsky's draconian measures.
 According to Figes, "a majority of deserters (most registered as 'weak-willed') were handed back to the military authorities, and formed into units for transfer to one of the rear armies or directly to the front".
 Even those registered as "malicious" deserters were returned to the ranks when the demand for reinforcements became desperate".
-Forges also noted that the Red Army instituted amnesty weeks to prohibit punitive measures against desertion which encouraged the voluntary return of 98,000-132,000 deserters to the army.
+Figes also noted that the Red Army instituted amnesty weeks to prohibit punitive measures against desertion which encouraged the voluntary return of 98,000-132,000 deserters to the army.

 World War II

 Order No. 270, dated 16 August 1941, was issued by Joseph Stalin.
 The order required superiors to shoot deserters on the spot.
 Their family members were subjected to arrest.
 Order No. 227, dated 28 July 1942, directed that each Army must create "blocking detachments" (barrier troops) which would shoot "cowards" and fleeing panicked troops at the rear.
 Over the course of the war, the Soviets executed 158,000 troops for desertion.